 How does Facebook make money?

-- Advertising (over 98% of revenues): it primarily consists of displaying ad products on Facebook, Instagram, Messenger, and third-party
+- Advertising (over 98% of revenues): it primarily consists of displaying ad products on Facebook, Instagram, Messenger, and third-party.
+As Facebook highlighted, in 2020, the number of ads delivered increased by 34%, as compared with approximately 33% in 2019.

-- Payments and other fees (less than 2% of total revenues): it consists of the net fee received from developers using Payments infrastructure or revenue from the delivery of virtual reality platform devices and others
+- Payments and other fees (less than 2% of total revenues): it consists of the net fee received from developers using Payments infrastructure or revenue from the delivery of virtual reality platform devices and most importantly revenue from the delivery of consumer hardware devices.

-As of the time of this writing, the social network created by Mark Zuckerberg in 2004 in his Harvard dorm room is worth more than four hundred billion dollars.
+As of the time of this writing, the social network created by Mark Zuckerberg in 2004 in his Harvard dorm room is worth almost a trillion-dollar.
 If Facebook were a country that would be the most populous on earth!

 Facebook’s business model is quite simple and based on advertising.
 Yet the company has been able to unlock so much business value from its operations that have become one of the most profitable tech giants, competing with Google, Netflix, Amazon, and Apple.